chen-shujun23/gh-parametric-toolkit/README.md

 Grasshopper definitions act as **thin UI layers**, while core logic lives in reusable Python modules to support maintainability, testing, and team adoption.

+## Python-first User Objects

+This toolkit is distributed as **Grasshopper User Objects** rather than compiled plugins.

+The tools are developed primarily in **Python**, a language that is widely used and accessible within the architectural and computational design community.
+Python allows the logic to remain readable, adaptable, and easy to extend—both for the author and for architects who may want to understand or customize the workflows.

+Using User Objects helps keep the toolkit:

+- **Open source and transparent**, with no black-box components
+- **Approachable for architects**, even without formal software engineering backgrounds
+- **Easy to adapt and extend** within Grasshopper
+- **Low-friction to deploy** in professional environments

+This Python-first, User Object–based approach prioritizes clarity, learning, and flexibility, while leaving room for future evolution if more specialized tooling is needed.

 ---

 ## Compatibility